SaminYeasar/PyTorch-implementation-DICE-algorithms/AlgeaDICE/README.md

 # AlgaeDICE

-PyTorch Code Implementation for AlgaeDICE as described in `AlgaeDICE: Policy Gradient from Arbitrary Experience' by Ofir Nachum, Bo Dai, Ilya Kostrikov, Yinlam Chow, Lihong Li, and Dale Schuurmans.
+PyTorch Code Implementation for AlgaeDICE as described in  the paper:

+* `AlgaeDICE: Policy Gradient from Arbitrary Experience' by Ofir Nachum, Bo Dai, Ilya Kostrikov, Yinlam Chow, Lihong Li, and Dale Schuurmans.

-Paper available on arXiv [here](https://arxiv.org/abs/1912.02074).
+* Paper available on arXiv [here](https://arxiv.org/abs/1912.02074).

+* Original code implementation in Tensorflow is [here](https://github.com/google-research/google-research/tree/master/algae_dice)

 You can site the code base:
 ```